uc-cdis/compose-services/README.md

 ### Smoke test

-The `smoke_test.sh` script quries the health-check endpoints of each service launched by `docker-compose.yml`.
+The `smoke_test.sh` script queries the health-check endpoints of each service launched by `docker-compose.yml`.
 ```
-bash smoke_test.sh
+bash smoke_test.sh localhost
 ```

 ### Programs and Projects